Fenians: United States

 The Fenian Brotherhood, the Irish Republican Brotherhood's US branch, was founded by John O'Mahony and Michael Doheny, both of whom had been "out" (participating in the Young Ireland rebellion) in 1848.
 In the face of nativist suspicion, it quickly established an independent existence, although it still worked to gain Irish American support for armed rebellion in Ireland.
 Initially, O'Mahony ran operations in the US, sending funds to Stephens and the IRB in Ireland.

 In 1865, O'Mahony's leadership was challenged and the movement was split by a faction led by William B. Roberts, a wealthy New York City dry-goods merchant, more closely allied with the Democratic-Party machine.
 It was Roberts' faction that sponsored the plan to invade Canada and hold it hostage for the liberation of Ireland.
 In 1867 there was a further challenge to O'Mahony from the new IRB exile David Bell, and his weekly the Irish Republic.
 In contrast to Roberts, Bell, committed to black suffrage and to Reconstruction, was allied to the Republicans and was calling a "cleansing" of the spirits of the Irish in America: "Let our people fling off the scales of bigotry and declare that all men are entitled to 'life, liberty, and happiness.'"

 John Devoy records that, in the course of 1866, various conferences to reunite the various factions were held.
 Their efforts were to elect James Stephens as president of a united organisation.
 Stephens had escaped the round-up of the IRB leadership in Dublin the previous year, but still promised that "The Irish flag—the flag of the Irish Republic—will float in an Irish breeze before New Year's Day, 1867."
 At the close of 1866, a conference of the refugees of the IRB and many of the American officers who had been in Ireland was held in New York and presided over by Stephens, at which the decision was taken that the fight should be made early in 1867.
 Some thousands of rifles were afterwards sent to Ireland, but arrived too late to be of any use in the Rising.

+Ten-dollar Fenian Bond issued in 1866.
+It would have been redeemable from the Treasury of the Irish Republic at 6% interest, six months after the establishment of an independent state.
+The Fenians' failure made it worthless.